Justin-Insight/mymindteam.com/content/test/adult/comprehensive-adult-testing.md

     Frequently asked <span class="underline
     underline--secondary">questions</span>
   questions:
-    - question: Who will conduct my comprehensive test?
+    - question: Who will conduct my comprehensive assessment?
       answer: >-
         You will be matched with the licensed Mind Team clinician who best fits your needs, according to the information you provide in your intake